time-link/timelink-docs/docs/reference/source_db_mappings_semantics.md

 In the Person Oriented Model tables are also used to represent relationships between entities and time varying attributes.

+> [!IDEA] Towards a better data model terminology for timelink
+>  A possible alternative terminology would be to use main the established terms
+>  of `entity`, `attribute`, `relation` and prefix them with "source" or "database",
+> to qualify the model.
+So a `source entity` with be the equivalent of a `group`, and a `source attribute` would be the equivalent of an `element`.  `Aspects` have no equivalent in ER terminology and could be referred to as `source aspect` or just `aspect`.
 ## Mapping Kleio Groups to Database tables

 ### Overview